greghaskins/spectrum/README.md

 ## Supported Features

-Spectrum moving toward a `1.0` release with close alignment to Jasmine's API.
+Spectrum moving toward a `1.0` release with close alignment to Jasmine's test declaration API.
 The library already supports a nice subset of those features:

 - [x] `describe`
 - [x] `it`